 Fair warning, this is a monster post filled with locksets, handlesets, knobs, escutcheons, trimplates, backsets and more galore!
 I could go on and on, so I’m probably gonna.I casually mentioned before what a struggle it was to find mid-century leaning door hardware for the front door.
 As if just finding something cute and mid-century compatible in a sea of ugliness isn’t tough enough, there’s actual practical factors that need attention.
 The options seem overwhelmingly endless but then at the same time constrictively slim.
-Aesthetic considerations include metal finishes, new vs. vintage hardware, handlesets vs. knobs, and to escutcheons or not.
-Functional considerations include mortise or cylindrical/tubular locks, using existing holes or drilling your own, having double cylinder deadbolts if you have windows, backset measurements, and if the thing you actually decide on will even fit your door thickness.
+Aesthetic considerations include metal finishes, new vs. vintage hardware, handlesets vs. knobs, and to escutcheon or not.
+Functional considerations include mortise vs. cylindrical/tubular locks, using existing holes vs. drilling your own, having double cylinder deadbolts if you have windows, backset measurements, and if the thing you actually decide on will even fit your door thickness.
 Basically, just so many choices and factors to weigh for one small, but important, part of your home.
 After months of knocking around options in my brain, I finally settled on that vintage beauty above and somehow narrowed infinity down to 6 different paths to front door happiness…

 OPTION 1: NEW HANDLESETS/LOCKSETS